Spencer Steer Player Props: Reds vs. Red Sox

 Spencer Steer At The Plate

-- In 13.7% of his games this season, he has hit a long ball, and 3.2% of his trips to the plate.
+- He has homered in 15.4% of his games this year, and 3.6% of his trips to the plate.

-- He has scored in 51.0% of his games this year, with more than one run scored in 5.9%.
+- He has scored in 51.9% of his games this season, with more than one run scored in 5.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.